 Winnipeg police searching for man wanted for second-degree murder

-Winnipeg police are asking the public for help finding a 28-year-old man wanted for second-degree murder in connection with a homicide earlier this month.
+Winnipeg police are looking for a 27-year-old man who is wanted for second-degree murder.

-The investigation began on March 19.
-Officers were called that morning to an apartment suite in the 800 block of Main Street for a report of an unresponsive male.
+On March 18, police were called to a home in the 1200 block of Selkirk Avenue around 4:40 p.m. for reports a man had died.

-Police located the man, who was transported to hospital.
-He was pronounced dead.

-Investigators identified the victim as Murdo Baker, 24.
-He was originally from South Indian Lake, police said, but was living in Winnipeg.
+Police identified the man as 56-year-old Edgar Allan Bear.
+He was from Peguis First Nation, but was living in Winnipeg when he died.

-The homicide unit began investigating, and police said Tuesday Dyson Irvin Sumner, 28, is currently wanted for second-degree murder in connection with the death.
+The homicide unit is investigating and now police are looking for 27-year-old Maxim Dale Garneau.
+He is wanted for second-degree murder.

-Police have released a photo of the man, and warn the public he is considered dangerous and should not be contacted.
+People are told not to make contact with Garneau as he is considered dangerous.

 Winnipeg Top Stories